 - Mrs. Carter played a key role in the passage of the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008, which ensures that mental illnesses are covered by insurance at parity with other illnesses.

-- Working with the Liberian government, the Center has helped to create a corps of 100 locally trained and credentialed mental health clinicians now serving all 15 counties in the country, with an ultimate goal of 150 clinicians by 2015.
+- Working with the Liberian government, the Center has helped to create a corps of about 150 locally trained and credentialed mental health clinicians now serving all 15 counties in the country.

 - Since the Rosalynn Carter Fellowships for Mental Health Journalism were established in 1996, fellows have produced more than 1,400 stories, documentaries, books, and other works during and after their fellowship year.
 Their projects have garnered an Emmy, nominations for the Pulitzer Prize, and other awards.